chee/obt5fork/README.md

 Local demos consist of HTML, CSS and JS (if Sass & JS exists), and are created in `demos/local/`.
 These files should not be committed.
 It is recommended to add _demos/local/_ to your `.gitignore`.

-### `verify`

-Lints JavaScript and SCSS against Origami coding standards (see standards for [SCSS](http://origami.ft.com/docs/syntax/scss/#syntax-convention-rules) and [JavaScript](http://origami.ft.com/docs/syntax/js/#syntax-convention-rules)).

-Runs:

-* __scssLint(gulp, config)__ Config accepts:
-	- scssLintPath: `String` Path to your custom 'scss-lint.yml' config file.
-(Default: 'origami-build-tools/config/scss-lint.yml') _This may be set for product development, but developers of Origami-compliant components are required to accept the default_
-	- excludeFiles `Array` e.g. `['!**/demo.scss']`
-* __esLint(gulp, config)__ Config accepts:
-	- esLintPath: `String` Path to your custom esLint config file.
-(Default: 'origami-build-tools/config/.eslintrc' _This may be set for product development, but developers of Origami-compliant components are required to accept the default_
-	- excludeFiles `Array` e.g. `['!**/demo.js']`
-* __lintspaces(gulp, config)__ Config accepts:
-	- editorconfigPath: `String` Path to your '.editorconfig' that lintspaces uses for linting.
-(Default: 'origami-build-tools/config/.editorconfig') _This may be set for product development, but developers of Origami-compliant components are required to accept the default_
-* __origamiJson()__ If there's an 'origami.json' file in your project's root, it will make sure it's compliant with the [spec](http://origami.ft.com/docs/syntax/origamijson/#format)

 ### `test`

 * __silentCompilation(gulp)__ Test [silent compilation](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 Check the Sass outputs no CSS by default.
 Only ran af a `$<module-name>-is-silent` variable is found